top of page

 Eyes on Asia: The Reflections of Rapid Social Modernization, Economic Growth, and Cultural shift

 Globalization significantly enhances the economy in Asia.
-The speedy economic growth has the region undergone unprecedented changes in the past three decades.
+The speedy economic growth has caused the region to undergo unprecedented changes in the past three decades.
 The explosive growth accelerates wealth and reduces poverty.
-In contrast to the olden days when Asia reluctantly accepted western culture, the modern Asians embrace the affluence.
+In contrast to the olden days when Asia reluctantly accepted Western culture, modern Asians embraced affluence.
 The result has both negative and positive impacts on the structure of the new Asian society.

-The Les Chinoises series of four digital images explore the effects of Asian rapid socio-cultural transformation revolving around four topics.
-First, shifting values and identity: the influx of western influences jeopardizes national integrity and value.
-Second, traditional against modern values: the current generation suffers from the imposed social values by the elders.
-Third, architectural heritage: new developments are replacing historic buildings.
-Fourth, environmental concerns: the rise of manufacturing and construction increases pollution problems in major cities.
+The Les Chinoises series of four digital images explores the effects of rapid Asian socio-cultural transformation revolving around four topics.
+First, shifting values and identity: Western influences jeopardize national integrity and value.
+Second, traditional against modern values: The current generation suffers from the imposed social values of the elders.
+Third, architectural heritage: New developments are replacing historic buildings.
+Fourth, environmental concerns: The rise of manufacturing and construction increases pollution problems in major cities.

 China, the biggest developing country, represents Asia in the images.
-The figures of Chinese ladies convey the messages or signify the subject matters themselves.
-The images bear a resemblance to domestic scenes from the late Qing dynasty as it was the period when China first experienced the impact of westernization.
+The figures of Chinese ladies convey the messages or signify the subject matter themselves.
+The images resemble domestic scenes from the late Qing dynasty when China first experienced the impact of Westernization.

 With advanced technology, digital images are created in three-dimensional software to resemble traditional paintings.
-The Les Chinoises series serves as the reflections of the world where modernization continues, and social boundaries are continuously blurred.
+The Les Chinoises series reflects a world where modernization continues and social boundaries are continuously blurred.

 2019-1.jpg